slicer69/scratch-projects/README.md

 where bombs harm the crab, food restores the crab's health, and points are awarded for surviving longer periods of time.

-I'm also considering some limitations on which types of dirt the crab can dig through until they gather certain items or level up, but that's to be determined later.
 This game is a work in progress and a literal sandbox where I'm exploring what the Scratch environment can do while also making an underwater, crab-themed, Minecraft-style adventure.